cglatot/PokeManager/README.md

   1. It also groups / sorts alphabetically, and then by IV%
   2. It also colour codes based on the IV% (Green for >75, Yellow for >50, White for the rest)
 2. Allows you to view how many of each Pokemon you have, as well as how many candies you have for that Pokemon
+3. Allows you to view which Pokemon can be evolved, how many of each type you can evolve and the total number of possible evolutions.
-3. Allows you to mass transfer Pokemon
+4. Allows you to mass transfer Pokemon
   1. You can set "safe" limits of IV% and CP.
 This will not transfer anything that is above either of those levels.
   2. It will show you how many of that Pokemon is "safe" to transfer, along with their stats
   3. It will ask how many of the "safe" Pokemon you want to transfer.
   4. It then shows you the pokemon that will be transferred, and their stats.
 And asks to confirm if you want to transfer them.
   5. If specifying certain numbers (lower than the total "safe" Pokemon) it will always transfer the lowest IV% Pokemon first
-4. Allows you to rename your Pokemon to include their IVs
+5. Allows you to rename your Pokemon to include their IVs
   1. Currently it will rename your Pokemon to IV%-ATK/DEF/STA.
 There is a char limit of 12, so no room for anything else.
 I chose IV first because you can order by name, thus getting highest IV.
   2. It allows you to set an IV% limit so it will only rename those Pokemon that are above that limit